 Guidance from the Clinic

 "Early in my practice I cared for patients with serious vascular complications, and the history often showed years of high-dose calcium without the right co-factors.
 D3 drives calcium in, and K2 is the guide that tells it where to go.
 Pairing them is not a subtle optimization, it is how we make the strategy safe.
-Test your 25-OH vitamin D, match the dose to your actual number, take both with fat, and retest at 12 weeks.
+Test your 25-OH vitamin D, match the dose to your measured number, take both with fat, and retest at 12 weeks.
 That is the whole protocol."

 Dr. Ash